-By the beginning of 2009, Art and I both realized our business was failing (see A Business Lost).
+By the beginning of 2009, Art and I both realized our business was failing (see Our Business Failure).
 We were short on employees, working 10-12 hour days just trying to keep it afloat.
 For lunch, we would run to one of the myriad fast food restaurants nearby and grab whatever we wanted.
 I love to cook, but during this time I was so tired when we got home that we usually resorted to more fast food or take out.
 Sometimes we wouldn’t eat dinner until 9 or 10 pm.

 We closed the doors on our golf shop on May 31, 2009 and I fell into a depression.
 I had two small part-time jobs that I went to faithfully, but most of the rest of the time I slept.
 Or ate.
 At my heaviest, in January 2010, I weighed 176 pounds.
 I hadn’t been on a scale in months and was shocked.
 It’s funny that when you look at yourself in a mirror everyday, you often miss the changes that are happening to your body.
 I knew I was up to a size 12 (tight), but I didn’t realize how much weight I had put on.

 I decided to go back to Sparkpeople.
 Started hot and heavy with Wii exercises and the treadmill and tracked my food faithfully for the first 3 months.
 By March I had lost 11 pounds.
 Then I caught a bad cold and lost my momentum.
 I think it was because I had never really been an active participant in the teams.
 Sparkteams are a way to connect with people in a similar situation to yours and to find and give motivation.
 I have always been so shy that it was difficult for me to reach out to people I had never met.
 I fell off the wagon again and was back up five pounds by the end of the year.